24/7 Emergency Service

 Book Your Fire Pump Inspection

-Contact Otis Fire Protection to schedule your annual or weekly-required fire pump inspection, testing, or maintenance.
+Contact Otis Fire Protection to schedule your weekly-required or annual fire pump inspection, testing, or maintenance services.

 Frequently Asked Questions